saulpierotti/markdown_notebook/LB2.md

 	* H is transparent to X-rays
 	* There are several algortihms for H embedding
 		* A famous one was developped by Janet Thornton (EBI director)
+		* Some algorithms are MolProbity and WHATIF
+		* WHATIF was developped by a professor that now lives in the Filippines
 	* Also molecular visualization software need to fill-in hydrogens to determine which secondary structure to show!
 	* In general I can embed hydrogens by following simple chemical rules
 * Once I have the hydrogen positions I can determine the secondary structure from the backbone H-bonding pattern among neighboring residues